Subhrajyouti/Major_Project/Readme.md

-# Discharge Rate Estimation using Python
+# Discharge Rate Prediction for Return Period of 25, 50 and 100 year Estimation using Python

 **Hydrodynamic Modeling of Hooghly River – Chapter 5 Results Analysis**